-A DIYer’s Checklist for Installing New Carpet
+DIY Checklist for Installing New Carpet: How to Plan a Carpet Installation

 You’re ready for some new carpet, that’s for sure.
 But is your home?
 Aside from picking your favorite carpet, there are a few necessary steps you’ll need to take to prep for installation.

 To simplify your life, we’ve compiled a list of “must-do’s” for carpet installation into three simple categories:

 Even if you’re hiring out for the installation process, this checklist is your guide to a successful installation.

 Before Installing Carpet: The Five Must-Do’s

 This means you’ll need to measure the room where you’ll be installing carpet to ensure you buy the right amount of carpet and padding.
 Knowing your square footage will also help you estimate your carpet installation cost and waste.

 (Pro tip: Graph paper can help with dimensions and design.)

 Windows and doors should be installed and closed.
 Your HVAC systems should also be up and running and working properly.

 Any drywall installation, painting, or other wet processes should be finished before carpet installation.
 Molding installation should be painted 24 hours before installation to allow drying time.